rcqx/psychrometrics/1_principles/11_psychrometrics.md

 # 1. PSYCHROMETRICS
-The use of thermodynamic properties to analyse conditions and processes involving moist air.
+Psychrometrics are the study of physical and thermodynamic properties of moist air, i.e., the use of thermodynamic properties to analyse conditions and processes involving moist air.

 ## 1.1 Dry and moist air composition
 Atmospheric air: Contains gaseous components as well as water vapor and miscellaneous contaminants